kyaiooiayk/pySpark-Notes/ReadMe.md

 - Streaming analytics capability is also what makes Spark so great.
 Spark has natively the option to schedule a job to run every X seconds or X milliseconds.
 - As a result, Spark can deliver you results from streaming data in "real time".
 - Apache Spark is written in Scala programming language.
 To support Python with Spark, Apache Spark community released a tool, PySpark.
+***

-## What is MLlib ?
+## What is `MLlib` ?
 - The best part of Spark is that it offers various built-in packages for machine learning, making it more versatile.
-These Inbuilt machine learning packages are known as `ML-lib` in Apache Spark.
+These inbuilt machine learning packages are known as `ML-lib` in Apache Spark.
 - MLlib is a very similar API to the scikit learn API.
 We don’t need to learn it separately.
 - MLlib offers various types of Machine learning rebuild models.
-- Spark’s MLlib supports computer vision as well as Natural Language Processing.
+- Spark’s `MLlib` supports computer vision as well as Natural Language Processing.
 - It can be implemented on Realtime Data as well as distributed data systems.
 ***

 ## Understand why "Hadoop or Spark" is the totally wrong question!